ramosv/Spiral-Clustering/README.md

 Note: For my k-means implementation, and anything inside the cluster_it component I avoided using numpy operations in key parts to dig dipper into how is it that its working behind the scenes.

+Just to see if if I could get better values, I wanted to to test some other algortihms to see if they would perform better when clustering.
+This code can be found in the extra.py and I added the output to the terminal_output.txt

 ramos@Lenovo ~/Desktop/GitHub/Spiral-Clustering (main)
 $ python -m venv .venv